grew-nlp/grew_doc/content/grs.md

 ## Global structure
 A GRS is composed by a set of declarations that may be provided in several files.
-These files are expected to used the `.grs` of the `.dom` file extension.
+These files are expected to used the `.grs` or the `.dom` file extension.

 Five kinds of declarations can be used: